Select Page

 Where do your rules come from?

-So when you’re a little girl or a little boy, you are just getting some instruction from the world around you, your parents, people who care for you.
+When you were a little girl or boy, you got instructions from the world around you, your parents, and people who cared for you.

 Some of these rules came from somebody else’s stories.

-So when I was little, I had different people in my family who had gone through different things, who shared their stories.
+When I was little, I had different people in my family who had gone through things, and who shared their stories.

-When people tell their stories, sometimes we will have a historical story that’s a cultural story.
+When people tell their stories, sometimes they are historical or cultural.

-You could have a family story that’s been repeating for generations.
+You could have a family story that has been repeating for generations.

-You could have a story of your parent where they lost their job or they had a struggle and they share something with you that they really want you to understand so you don’t go through their pain, the pain they experienced, but it might not be for you.
+You could have a story of your parent where they lost their job or had a struggle and they share something with you so you don’t go through the pain they experienced, but it might not be for you.

-When I was little, when I was five, my father fell from the top of the house, landed on some electrical wires that were supposed to be coated with a protective coating.
+When I was little, when I was five, my father fell from the top of the house and landed on some electrical wires that were supposed to be coated with a protective coating.

-He shook himself off of those wires, landing on planter boxes, breaking most of his ribs, breaking his back, breaking his wrist and falling and hitting his head really hard.
+He shook himself off of those wires, landing on planter boxes, breaking most of his ribs, breaking his back, breaking his wrist, and hitting his head really hard.

-And my mom, at that time, there were seven children and the youngest was one year old.
+At that time, there were seven children, the youngest a one-year-old.

-I was just five and a six and a seven-year-old, and then the oldest sibling was 13 years old.
+I was just five and then the oldest sibling was 13.

 My mom never went to college, but she was super smart.

-Well, what I’m trying to say is every story can have a positive spin and it can also be taken to an extreme where you don’t allow the openness or the flexibility to be adaptable.
+Every story can have a positive spin, and it can also be taken to an extreme where you don’t allow the openness or the flexibility to be adaptable.

-I see that each of my sisters and I, from that story, are very – how should I say it? – we’re very much making sure that we’re in control of our world.
+I see that each of my sisters and I, are very – how should I say it? – we are very much making sure we are in control of our world.

-It’s taken me training to open parts of my female, parts of my naturally female being back open to receive the support of a male.
+It has taken training to open parts of my female, parts of my naturally female to receive the support of a male.

-And it hasn’t supported me in some of my relationships until I shifted it, because I would be actually working against my partner at times and not thinking that he would be available, so I’d have to do it myself.
+It hasn’t supported me in some of my relationships because I would be working against my partner at times, not thinking that he would be available, so I’d have to do it myself.

-So anyway, today’s coaching is around cultural, familial stories that you’ve picked up along the way where somebody has wanted to support you in learning something that maybe was just theirs to learn or any story given to you in any way.
+Today’s coaching is around cultural, familial stories that you have picked up along the way where somebody has wanted to support you in learning something that maybe was just theirs to learn.

 It’s just another story.

-Even history is a story written by somebody from their own perspective.
+Even history is a story written by somebody from their perspective.

 All of our stories are just stories.